wlgeo/woolly-rhinoceros/README.md

 ### Running the notebook

-Open `habitat_suitability/MaxEnt_Modeling.ipynb`, select the ArcGIS Pro Python kernel, and run **Configuration and common setup** first.
-Each subsequent major analysis section can then be rerun independently using the configured variables and existing files on disk.
+Open `habitat_suitability/MaxEnt_Modeling.ipynb`, select the ArcGIS Pro Python kernel, and run all cells in order.

 ### Outputs

-Running the workflow generates outputs locally under:
+Outputs are written to:

 ```text
 habitat_suitability/output/